opn-ooo/challenges/challenge-mobile/README.md

 Since this is just a quick test, you do not need to spend time on:

 * Database, persistent storage or any form of caching.

+**CAUTIONs**
+Your assignment could be rejected if
+* The project does not compile or run.
+* There is little to none unit tests for the main business logic.
+* Unreasonable amount of external libraries being used.
+* Code are inconsistent, anti-patterns, or shown to be a direct duplication from other sources.